mathieukapfer/liblog/README.md

 ```

 NOTES:
-  - You have noticed that the log sections can be created hierchically.
-That will help to set a given level for the a given section (and all its subsections automatically) thanks to log specification.
+  - __A good usage hierarchical logs tree is one that reflect your directory tree and files organisation.__
-  - __A good usage of hierarchical sections is when its reflect your directory tree and files organisation.__
+  - this hierarchical log tree will help you to set a given level for the a given section of code, including all its subsections, thanks to log specification.

 ##  2) Provide log specification
 ###   2.1) By 'log.cfg' file